 European Union is facing its most dangerous crisis since its foundation.
+The pandemic of the novel coravirus is pressing Institutions and civil society to build a stronger community, where health, safety and participation must be the pillars.
 An antidote is represented by experiences shaping the Union as a community of people, with same rights and responsibilities.

 We detected this potential in the impact of our activities on personal and social dimensions, being aligned with the Paris Declaration: “…the primary purpose of education is not only to develop knowledge, skills, competences and attitudes… but also to help young people to become active, responsible, open-minded members of society“, and in the Europe 2020 strategy, where the inclusive growth objectives address youth education and the risk of social exclusion.

 In times of unequal economic growth the integration of learning opportunities is urgent.
 The EU 2020 stresses for more adaptable learning pathways and sees the validation of non-formal and informal learning as a prerequisite for the fulfillment of the agreed social targets: 20 millions fewer people in or at risk of poverty and social exclusion, 75% of the 20-64 should be employed, reduction of school drop-out below 10%.